budius/pet-shop-app/README.md

 Hence, it's out of scope for this sample app.

-### Pet Repository

-The project started as a single `PetRepository`, but as the code and tests progressed, it became obvious a clear separation between loading and querying the data.
-Hence, the split repos with smaller responsibilities and easier testability.

 ### ViewModel CoroutineScope

 Lately I realized that in current Android project, the view model object doesn't need to extend